 Throughout the series, schools offered ideas on ways they were listening to students - through interviews, daily work, surveys, forums, etc. We had a number of students come and share in a number of our sessions.
 But last night it just somehow all came together with both creative ideas and powerful stories.

 We heard about 'passion profiles' at secondary where teachers can learn about the interests and passions of their students which allows them to begin conversations.
 We heard how important it is to listen to students who are in a place in their lives where school is not a priority because shelter, space, food, and love are, and how over time they become more interested in education and their future.
 We heard about students delving into topics such as cyber bullying and mental health issues, crafting questions for further inquiry, and then going out and interviewing their middle school peers about these issues and trying to understand what others are facing.
-We listened to teams who shared how they talk with students and see evidence of the teachings they are exposing them to - risk taking, courage, and love - understanding helped them see students as knowledge keepers, not just knowledge receivers.
+Teams shared how they are conferencing with students to find evidence of the teachings they are exposing them to - risk taking, courage, and love - and how the responses they received helped them see students as knowledge keepers, not just knowledge receivers.
 We heard about kids not just having student voice but agency - participating in and planning activities and events important for their learning and that honoured and made a difference for others.

 Overall the theme was so evident - we learn so much when we stop and listen, when we plan and make space for students' insights, and when we change things once we have listened.